thaibeouu/dotfiles/docs/_posts/2021-08-02-ruby-concurrency.md

 They stem from the [green threads](https://en.wikipedia.org/wiki/Green_threads) model, in which each thread is scheduled by a runtime library (like Go's goroutines) or a VM (like Erlang VM's processes) instead of natively by the OS itself.
-I was surprised to find out that fibers were actually introduced since the CRuby 1.9 in 2007, which felt like a lifetime ago.
+I was surprised to find out that fibers were actually introduced since CRuby 1.9 in 2007, which felt like a lifetime ago.
 Prior to that, CRuby actually employed green threads to handle concurrency, the change to use native threads instead was probably due to the more efficient scheduling mechanisms the OS-es offered.